-Purebase places produced gold and silver with the industries that depend on them — through a network of refiners, traders and end buyers.
+Purebase places produced silver (gold to follow in 2027) with the industries that depend on them — through a network of refiners, traders and end buyers.
 Here is who uses the metal, and how.

 Two metals, many markets.
-Gold and silver move from production into a broad set of industries — part of what gives them such deep, liquid global demand.
+Silver and gold move from production into a broad set of industries — part of what gives them such deep, liquid global demand.

-Gold and silver are prized for conductivity and corrosion resistance — used in connectors, contacts, bonding wire and circuitry.
+Silver and gold are prized for conductivity and corrosion resistance — used in connectors, contacts, bonding wire and circuitry.

 Silver paste is essential to most photovoltaic cells, making solar one of the fastest-growing sources of silver demand.